-The relevance of this definition comes from the following: \begin{Prop} \mbox{}\\ The Urbantke conformal metric associated with a perfect connection is anti-self-dual.
-What's more the representative with volume form $ \frac{3}{2\gL^2} F^k \W F^k$ is anti-self-dual-Einstein with cosmological constant $\gs |\gL|$, where $\gs$ is the sign of the connection. \end{Prop}
+The relevance of this definition comes from the following: \begin{Proposition} \mbox{}\\ The Urbantke conformal metric associated with a perfect connection is anti-self-dual.
+What is more the representative with volume form $ \frac{3}{2\gL^2} F^k \W F^k$ is anti-self-dual-Einstein with cosmological constant $s \,|\gL|$, where $s$ is the sign of the connection. \end{Proposition}

-\begin{proof}\mbox{} \\ Consider the Urbantke metric with volume form $\mu = \frac{3}{2 \gL^2} F^k \W F^k$.
-It is associated with a orthonormal basis of 2-form $\left\{\gS^i\right\}_{i\in1,2,3}$ as in \eqref{Sigma def (tetrad)}.
-By construction, they are such that $\gS^i \W \gS^j = 2 \gd^{ij} \; \mu$.
+\begin{proof}\mbox{} \\ Consider the Urbantke metric with volume form $\nu = \frac{3}{2 \gL^2} F^k \W F^k$.
+It is associated with a orthonormal basis of 2-form $\left\{\gS^i\right\}_{i\in1,2,3}$ as in \eqref{Chiral Formulations of GR - Fundations: Sigma def (tetrad)}.
+By construction, they are such that $\gS^i \W \gS^j = 2 \gd^{ij} \; \nu$.
 Together with our identification of the scaling transformations, $ F^i\W F^j = \Xt^{ij} \frac{1}{3} \gS^k \W \gS^k$, it gives